obgoody/project3/README.md

 welcome to the GSF app!

-this full stack application uses:
+this application utilizes:
 -node

 -mongodb

 -bootstrap

 -nodemon

 -react-google-maps

 -morgan

 -bcrypt-nodejs

+-as well as a variety of googleAPI elements and packages.

-# Please contact our repo's team about feature implementation and / or bug reporting, this is a currently in development app which will be changed frequently in both functionality and UX until official deployment!
+# Please contact our repo's team about feature implementation and / or bug reporting
+# This is a currently in development app which will be changed frequently in both functionality and UX until official deployment!

 our team includes :